 To maintain good oral health, what you eat and how often you eat is one of the most important key factors.
-Eating healthy food for gum and teeth can prevent you from cavities and tooth decay.
+Eating healthy food for gum and teeth can prevent cavities and tooth decay.

 The biggest culprit for our teeth and gums are carbohydrates and sugar.
 When we eat foods based on carbs and sugars, then bacteria in our mouth convert carbohydrates and sugar into acids.

-In a study, it stated that about half of American adult is affected by any periodontal or gum disease.
+A study stated that about half of American adult is affected by any periodontal or gum disease.

 Moreover, the early stage of gum disease is known as Gingivitis, an inflammation that can be reversible with proper care.